-There would be no change in fuel, CO_2 or greenhouse gases and emissions as a result of the proposed changes because there would no change to lateral or vertical tracks.
-This aligns with the driving design principle of ensuring that none of the proposed technical changes to IFP definitions result in any change to actual flight behaviours.
+There would be no change in fuel, CO2 or greenhouse gases and emissions as a result of the proposed changes because there would no change to lateral or vertical tracks.
+This aligns with the driving design principle of ensuring that none of the proposed technical changes to instrument flight procedure definitions result in any change to actual flight behaviours.
+Changes to the fleet mix will be beneficial as they will enable older less efficient aircraft types to be replaced with similar but more environmentally efficient types (e.g. Embraer E190 with E190-E2).